loreanvictor/riss/motivation.md

 ## Why a Distributed Network?

-Mainly because centralised networks fragment circulation of ideas, which is again, against "better circulation of ideas and information".
+Mainly because centralised networks fragment circulation of ideas and information.

 One tangible symptom of this defect is that centralised platforms will get more "spammy" over time.
 A centralised platform maintains a monopoly on access and discovery of its content (e.g. search and recommendation).
 The key strength of such a platform is typically in ease of content creation, which also produces more "noise", a problem that is exacerbated by a lagging access and discovery mechanism.
 The combination often leads to the platform playing catch-up with its own access and discovery needs and grow more "spammy" as its usage grows, in a self-destructive cycle.